Foulest/JavaTemplate/README.md

 - [ ] Change the `README.md` file to your own project information.
 - [ ] Change the `LICENSE` file to your own license (default is GPL v3).
 - [ ] Change the issue templates and labels in the `.github/ISSUE_TEMPLATE` directory.
-- [ ] Change the issue and pull request labels in the `CONTRIBUTING.md` file.
 - [ ] Remove the `shadow` plugin from the `build.gradle` file if you don't want to use it.
 - [ ] Remove the pre-existing dependencies from the `build.gradle` file if you don't want to use them.